eungbean/Docker-for-AI-Researcher/README.md

 ![GitHub](https://img.shields.io/github/license/eungbean/Docker-for-AI-Researcher)

 **"Docker for A.I.
 Researcher"** is a series of Shell script that
-* allows you to quickly set up your deep learning research environment.
+* Allows you to quickly set up your deep learning research environment.
-* supports the next-generation pytorch library, [pytorch-lightning](https://www.pytorchlightning.ai/).
-* supports SSH!
+* Supports `SSH`!
 Remote work with laptop OUTSIDE of the box.
+* Supports the next-generation pytorch library, [pytorch-lightning](https://www.pytorchlightning.ai/).
-* includes fancy terminal setup with oh-my-zsh.
+* Includes fancy terminal setup with oh-my-zsh.

 # Demo
 [Docker: Try it on Binder](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/master?urlpath=lab/tree/demo)